usingtechnology/common-hosted-form-service-techdocs/docs/Forking-Repository.md

 ![image](images/forking1.png)

-* Create a fork of CHEFS repository into the Ministry's Github.[Git Branching and Pull Request Workflow](https://bcdevex.atlassian.net/wiki/spaces/CCP/pages/963117057)
+* Create a fork of CHEFS repository into the Ministry's Github.
+[Git Branching and Pull Request Workflow](Git-Branching-and-Pull-Request-Workflow)

 * Clone forked repo.